(Continued from Part One)

 We saved the best song on Tumbleweed for last--the fantastic "Burn Down The Mission".
 The lyrics tell a basic story but their vagueness leave them open to personal interpretation.
 A poor community is oppressed by the greed and power of a rich man, and the protagonist is motivated to take action.
 Alas, however, he fails and must suffer the consequences, although he maintains his actions were justified.

 This is one of Elton's most complicated pieces in which the key changes four times before returning to the opening key.
 He masterfully designed the music to complement the narrative with his slow piano introduction to introduce the character and tell his story.
-The middle section, much faster and featuring full instrumentation, is symbolic of the struggle that the hero has undertook.
+The middle section, much faster and featuring full instrumentation, is symbolic of the struggle that the hero has undertaken.
 Finally, after the struggle, the music returns to its basic beginning, representing the defeat of the hero.

 "Burn Down The Mission" is one of many Elton John works of art and such a fan favorite that Elton plays it often in concert.